-Spain has the 10th largest economy in the world by nominal gross domestic product (GDP) and the 12th largest by purchasing power parity (PPP).
-While the economy suffered a deep contraction during the 2008 financial crisis, it has since become one of Europe’s fastest growing economies.
+Spain has the 13th largest economy in the world by nominal gross domestic product (GDP) and the 15th largest by purchasing power parity (PPP).
+While the economy suffered a deep contraction during the 2008 financial crisis, it has since become one of Europe’s fastest-growing economies.
 International investors have taken a renewed interest in the country’s as its economic rebound continues to gain traction over time.

 Spain’s economy is primarily focused on services (71%), industry (14%), and construction (10%), with the remainder of economic growth coming from agriculture and energy.
-Within these sectors, the country hosts many large multinational companies, including Iberdrola – the world’s largest renewable energy operator – and large telecom firms like Telefonica and Movistar that have a presence in many global markets.
+Within these sectors, the country hosts many large multinational companies, including renewable energy operator Iberdrola and telecom firms like Telefonica and Movistar.

-The 2013 Global Competitiveness Report listed Spain’s economy as having the 10th most developed infrastructure in the world.
-These rankings place it ahead of developed economies like the United States and Japan, with its high-speed rails system and highly developed technological infrastructure.
+The 2018 Global Competitiveness Report listed Spain’s economy as having the 26th most developed infrastructure in the world.
+These rankings place it ahead of developed economies like China, Italy and Portugal, with its high-speed rails system and highly developed technological infrastructure.

 Investing in Spain with ETFs

 The easiest way to invest in Spain is using international ETFs, which provide instant diversification in a single U.S-traded security.
 By holding a diverse portfolio of companies spanning many industries, investors don’t have to worry as much about concentration risks or buying and selling a portfolio of individual stocks.
 The trade-off is that these funds charge a modest expense ratio, which can reduce overall returns over time.

 - iShares MSCI Spain Capped ETF (EWP)

 - iShares Currency Hedged MSCI Spain ETF (HEWP)

 - SPDR MSCI Spain Quality Mix ETF (QESP)